mckennapsean/dissertation/content/10-acknowledge.md

 blessed to have had all these wonderful people in my life.
-I have also been graced with some amazing animals during my graduate career --- Evey, my first cat, has provided me with warmth and comfort over the years while also serving as a living alarm clock; my betta fish Mulberry adds colorful delight to my day;
-and three ferrets, Noodle, Flopsy, and Lucy, have been a welcome distraction from the everyday stresses of life.
+I have also been graced with some amazing animals during my graduate career --- Evey, my first cat, has provided me with warmth and comfort over the years while also serving as a living alarm clock; my betta fish, Mulberry, adds colorful delight to my day; and three ferrets, Noodle, Flopsy, and Lucy, have been a welcome distraction from the everyday stresses of life.

 The pursuit of my graduate career would not have been possible without the